cloud-elements/devportal/docs/elements/servicemax/servicemax-endpoint-setup.md

 5. Make sure to select "Enable OAuth Settings"

 6. You’ll be required to enter a callback URL from the endpoint.
 This URL will be in your application’s address space, and you will be required to retrieve some information returned on this URL by the endpoint.
-For our example,we’ll use a callback URL of https://mycoolapp.com/auth
+For our example, we’ll use a callback URL of `https://mycoolapp.com/auth`

 7. Choose from the "Selected OAuth Scopes".
 "Full Access" and "Perform requests on your behalf at any time (refresh_token_, offline_access)" are the minimum needed scopes.